dotnet/AspNetCore.Docs/aspnetcore/signalr/ncache-backplane.md

 uid: signalr/ncache-backplane
 ---

-# Set up an NCache Backplane for ASP.NET Core SignalR Scale-out
+# Set up an NCache backplane for ASP.NET Core SignalR scaleout

 By [Brad Rehman](https://github.com/Obaid-Rehman),

-This article explains how you can set up an [NCache](https://www.alachisoft.com/ncache/) clustered cache made up of multiple servers, also referred to as *nodes*, as a backplane for scaling out ASP.NET Core SignalR in your app.
+This article explains how you can set up an [NCache](https://www.alachisoft.com/ncache/) clustered cache made up of multiple servers, also referred to as nodes, as a backplane for scaling out ASP.NET Core SignalR in your app.

 ## Set up an NCache backplane